-McConnell believes Trump committed impeachable offenses, supports Democrats' impeachment efforts: Report
+McConnell believes Trump committed impeachable offenses, supports Democrats' impeachment efforts

-Senate Majority Leader Mitch McConnell reportedly believes that President Trump committed impeachable offenses and supports Democrats’ move to impeach him for a second time after last week’s Capitol riot.
+Senate Majority Leader Mitch McConnell is furious with President Trump and supports Democrats’ efforts to initiate impeachment proceedings against him, a source familiar confirmed to Fox News.

+The source told Fox News that McConnell, R-Ky., is "done with Trump," and has shared with associates that impeachment will help rid the Republican Party of Trump and his movement.

+It is unclear how McConnell would vote in an impeachment trial, should House Democrats vote to impeach Trump.
+It is not clear at this point whether McConnell would vote to convict.

 The New York Times first reported that McConnell was pleased that House Democrats introduced an article of impeachment against Trump.